MohnishRA/RedBus-Project/README.md

 # Bus Details Scraping

-This project scrapes bus details, preprocesses the data, stores it in a database using SQL, and provides an interactive application for users to filter and view bus information.
+This project scrapes bus details, preprocesses the data, stores it in a database using SQL, and provides an interactive streamlit application for users to filter and view bus information.

 ## Features:
 1. **Bus_Details_Scraping** - Scrapes bus route details and saves them as a CSV file.